Woods To Smoke Meat With

 Filet Mignon, London Broil, Brisket & Hamburger.

-1 Jar of Spicecraft Prime Steak and Beefburger Seasoning WAS $14.97 - NOW ONLY $11.97!
+1 Jar of Spicecraft Prime Steak and Beefburger Seasoning for ONLY $10.97!
 And AS ALWAYS - Shipped FREE in the U.S.!

 Some other basic smoking tips:

 1. Use only hardwood, fruitwood or herb woods for smoking.
 Avoid softwoods, such as Cedar, Douglas Fir, Pine and Spruce, which are loaded with unpleasant pitch and resin and will ruin your meat.

 2. Whenever possible use fresh wood - cut within twelve months of use in order to obtain the most flavorful smoke possible.